 Surgent and Gleim are both education companies that have been around for a long time.
 Dr. Irvin Gleim, a former Professor from the University of Florida, started Gleim over 40 years ago.
 His goal was to teach students how to understand—not just memorize—accounting concepts.
 Since then, Gleim has developed exam review courses for Enrolled Agents as well as CPAs, CMAs, and even CIAs.

 Similarly, Surgent has been in the accounting education business for more than 35 years.
-And like Gleim, Surgent also has exam reviews for CPAs, CMAs, and CIAs as well as EAs.
-Surgent’s main focus is to help EA candidates study less and yet still pass their exams.
+And like Gleim, Surgent also has exam reviews for EAs, CPAs, CMAs, and CIAs as well as candidates trying to pass the SIE exam.
+But Surgent’s main focus is to help EA candidates study less and yet still pass their exams.

 Surgent and Gleim both use e-learning, but the platforms are a little different.
 Therefore, let’s look at how Gleim and Surgent EA reviews the SEE material.

 The Gleim Premium and Gleim Traditional EA courses use SmartAdapt.
 This e-learning platform constantly analyzes your performance as you answer practice questions.
 Then, it actually learns what content you need to study more and gives you detailed feedback on topics to review.